 Amsterdam had an infectiously feel-good vibe.
 The people would ask how we were, wish us a good time, ask if we needed help, or try to make us laugh.
 I remember walking up to a souvenir store and the lady instantly started chatting with us.
 She was surprised to hear that our country had locked their own citizens out of the country and gave us a small souvenir for free with our purchase, wishing us good luck.

 The people were not just friendly and tolerant, but also had a great sense of style.
-We didn’t see anyone who looked like they just rolled out of bed, they were all well dressed even when they were out for grocery shopping.
+We didn’t see anyone looking like they just rolled out of bed.
+Most people were all well dressed even when they were out for grocery shopping.
 Their fashion sense was quite impressive – at least to my standards .

 Cold & windy temperature

 Definitely not a big fan of the weather!
 I had a difficult time dealing with the continuous temperature fluctuations within a day.
-There were days when the temperature dropped close to 10 degrees at night and I had woken up feeling cold and feverish.
+On some days, the temperature dropped close to 10 degrees at night and I had woken up feeling cold and feverish.
 The weather for me was pretty much cold and windy even during the spring season.
 I realised that I don’t do well in windy conditions – maybe that is to do with living in Delhi for most of my life.
 Apart from the erratic weather, the daylight always had me confused about the time of the day as it was always bright outside, even after 9 PM.
-Coming from India – I didn’t realise I was so used to the sunrise and sunset times.
+Coming from India, I didn’t realize I was so used to the sunrise and sunset timings.

 However – it was not too bad.
-There were many days where we stepped out of the house to enjoy the bright sun with temperatures soaring above 24 degrees (weather I can get used to).
+We did step out of the house to enjoy the bright sun with temperatures soaring above 24 degrees; weather I can get used to.

 From the canal houses in central Amsterdam, to the sleek contemporary masterpieces in Amsterdam Zuidas, there’s no dearth of beautiful & innovative structural designs in the city.
 The whole city is a real eye-catching pleasure with a mix of futuristic projects, luxurious canal houses from the 17th century and charming facades.
-Even though I’m not an architecture nerd, Amsterdam surely made me fall in love with its stunning cityscape.
+Even though I’m not an architecture nerd, I surely fell in love with Amsterdam and its stunning cityscape.